wp-plugins/wpbizplugins-custom-admin-help-boxes/readme.txt

 4. Done!

 == Frequently Asked Questions ==

+= Using the plugin Admin Post Navigation https://wordpress.org/plugins/post-navigator/, when you add text content to a Admin Help Box in popup form the prev / next links automatically appear in the text of the admin help box popup.
+Can this be fixed? =
+Yes, thanks to Noahj Champion: In short this can be quick fixed via css by adding...

+.wpbizplugins-cahb-content #post-navigator-prev,
+.wpbizplugins-cahb-content #post-navigator-next {
+  display: none;
+}

+If you need a plugin to easily add custom JS/CSS to your admin, check out "Admin Branding".

 = I have a question that's not answered in this FAQ = Send me an e-mail at <a href="mailto:support@wpbizplugins.com?subject=Easy Admin Quick Menu Help">support@wpbizplugins.com</a> and I'll get back to you as soon as I can.